 This female-owned spirits business run by Sam Espensen in Bristol makes naturally-infused vodkas, gins and whiskies.
 Their current range includes Gin Genie Blueberry Gin, Ruby Cuby Rhubarb and Custard Vodka and Pump Up The Jam Raspberry Gin.
 Bottles are available from their online shop, where you’ll also find tasting kits, ‘boozebuster boxes’ (which come in VHS tape holders) and a boozy baubles collection.

 This family-run business based in Thornbury makes scrumptious gin.
 Their main London Dry gin comes encased in beautiful Bristol-blue bottles (which you can get personalised for its intended owner in time for Christmas), but they also do export strength ‘exquisitely engineered’ Brunel gin (geddit?), festive sloe and damson gin as well as perfect gin glasses, ready-mixed cans and a moreish mango, ginger and lime tipple, created with chef Romy Gill.

-Normally a bustling shop on Gloucester Road, during lockdown Grape and Grind will be selling their range of delicious wines, craft beers and artisan spirits, not to mention some of coffee beans from one of the best roasters in the country, online.
-With a case discount and very reasonable delivery charge, you’ll be sorted for lockdown 2.0.
+Grape and Grind will be selling their range of delicious wines, craft beers and artisan spirits, not to mention some of coffee beans from one of the best roasters in the country.
+With a case discount and very reasonable delivery charge, you’ll be sorted.